pryv/service-core/README.md

 # Start nats-server in the background
 nats-server/nats-server-v2.3.4-linux-amd64/nats-server &

 # Start Influxdb
 sudo service influxd start
 (you can check the status with sudo service influxd status)

-# Installs MongoDB in the parent folder and run yarn install
+# Installs MongoDB in the parent folder and run npm install
 ./scripts/setup-dev-env.bash

 # Start Mongodb in the background
-yarn database
+npm run database

 # For local development (Optional)
 npm install -g nodemon

 ```

-Then just `yarn setup`. **Warning** don't use `yarn install`; now using --no opts because they don't compile.
+Then just `npm run setup`. **Warning** don't use `npm install`; now using --no opts because they don't compile.

 ## Top Level Directories